GabeAl/NINJA-OPS/README.md

 ---

 ###Normal usage
-Simply run "python ninja.py" in your command line to put your data through the entire NINJA pipeline.
+Simply run `python /path/to/your/ninja/directory/bin/ninja.py` in your command line to put your data through the entire NINJA pipeline.
+You will have to replace `/path/to/your/ninja/directory/bin/` with the proper filepath to your `ninja.py` file, which is in the `bin` directory in the NINJA-OPS folder.

 Sample commands are as follows: